magillan21/magillan21.github.io/essays/ouch-that-smarts.md

 Is there a library for PHP that makes this simpler?
 ```

 Well...
-There's clearly a goal, here, that is clear.
-However, and your author delights in this detail, this is the perfect moment for the phrase "STFW."
-Dear Enquirer, it needs no pointing out how vague and presumptuous this submission is—perhaps the 145 downvotes have notified you of this fact already. **"It is important that all e-mail actually be delivered."** Well, quite!
-Thank you, indeeed for telling the communnity what you require and how important it is for them to attend to your whims.
-If this Enquirer had graciously deigned to follow the first order in the "smart" question guidelines, perhaps the Enquirer would have pre-emptively realized what one of the topmost answers has so graciously lined out for them:
+There's clearly a goal here, that is clear.
+However, this is the perfect moment for the phrase "STFW."
+There needs no pointing out how vague and presumptuous this submission is—perhaps the 145 downvotes have notified the author of this fact already. **"It is important that all e-mail actually be delivered."** Thank you for telling the community what you require and how important it is for them to attend to your whims.
+If this Enquirer had graciously deigned to follow the first order in the "smart question" guidelines, perhaps the Enquirer would have pre-emptively realized what one of the topmost answers has so graciously lined out for them:

 ```
 People have recommended MailChimp which is a good vendor for bulk email.
 ```

 Well said!
-The user continues to list several more SMTP vendors in hopes to help.
+This user continues to list several more SMTP vendors in hopes to help.
 But what about the note regarding PHP Libraries?
 At 678 votes, another user's answer outlines an option:

 ```
 Long answer: If you decide that you absolutely want to do this yourself, prepare for a world of hurt (after all, this is e-mail/e-fail we're talking about).
 You'll need: